angular/angular/aio/content/guide/dependency-injection.md

 # Understanding Dependency injection

-Dependency injection, or DI, is wired into the Angular framework and used everywhere to provide new components with the services or other things they need.
-Components consume services; that is, you can *inject* a service into a component, giving the component access to that service class.
+Dependency injection, or DI, is one of the fundamental concepts in Angular.
+DI is wired into the Angular framework and allows classes with Angular decorators, such as Components, Directives, Pipes and Injectables, to configure dependencies that they need.
+You can *inject* a service into a class using its constructor, giving that class access to a particular dependency.

-## Services and dependency injection

-*Service* is a broad category encompassing any value, function, or feature that an application needs.
-A service is typically a class with a narrow, well-defined purpose.
-It should do something specific and do it well.

-Angular distinguishes components from services to increase modularity and reusability.
-By separating a component's view-related functionality from other kinds of processing, you can make your component classes lean and efficient.

-Ideally, a component's job is to enable the user experience and nothing more.
-A component should present properties and methods for data binding, in order to mediate between the view (rendered by the template) and the application logic (which often includes some notion of a *model*).

-A component can delegate certain tasks to services, such as fetching data from the server, validating user input, or logging directly to the console.
-By defining such processing tasks in an *injectable service class*, you make those tasks available to any component.
-You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.

-Angular doesn't *enforce* these principles.
-Angular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.

-### Service examples

-Here's an example of a service class that logs to the browser console.

-<code-example path="architecture/src/app/logger.service.ts" header="src/app/logger.service.ts (class)" region="class"></code-example>

-Services can depend on other services.
-For example, here's a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
-That service in turn might depend on the `HttpClient` service to fetch heroes asynchronously from a server.

-<code-example path="architecture/src/app/hero.service.ts" header="src/app/hero.service.ts (class)" region="class"></code-example>

-## Creating Dependency injection (DI)
+## Creating DI

 <img src="generated/images/guide/architecture/dependency-injection.png" alt="Service" class="left">

 To define a class as a service in Angular, use the `@Injectable()` decorator to provide the metadata that allows Angular to inject it into a component as a *dependency*.
 Similarly, use the `@Injectable()` decorator to indicate that a component or other class (such as another service, a pipe, or an NgModule) *has* a dependency.

 * The *injector* is the main mechanism.
 Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
 You don't have to create injectors.